Hit Parader: Rebirth as a production studio

 In 2020, entertainment industry veterans Matt Pinfield, Ash Avildsen, and Josh Bernstein purchased the rights to Hit Parader and resurrected it as a branded production company.
 The new Hit Parader was headquartered in the Panasonic building in Universal City with a mission statement to focus "on original content and immersive experiences."
-It announced plans for a new television series entitled "Paradise City" which Avildsen described as "A mix of the young angst of 'Euphoria', the entertainment biz authenticity of 'Entourage' and the supernatural fun of 'Sabrina'", featuring Drea de Matteo and Bella Thorne.
-An eight-episode season airing on Amazon Prime released in 2021 with plans for a second season to film in 2022.
+It announced plans for a new television series entitled Paradise City, which Avildsen described as "a mix of the young angst of Euphoria, the entertainment biz authenticity of Entourage and the supernatural fun of Sabrina", featuring Drea de Matteo and Bella Thorne.
+An eight-episode season airing on Amazon Prime was released in 2021.
+The use of the Hit Parader brand remained rather inactive other than its use sponsoring festivals such as 2024's relaunch of the Mayhem Festival.

-There are no plans to resurrect Hit Parader as a magazine.
-"I think the legacy and history of Hit Parader brings a modern-day value that would take many years to recreate," said Avildsen.
-The Hit Parader brand's longtime focus on heavy metal would also be abandoned, with Avildsen promising "all genres and styles are welcome and will be given platforms".
+Relaunch of print magazine

+On October 2, 2025 the musician Yungblud announced that he would be the initial cover on the relaunch of Hit Parader.
+He went on to state "Honoured to be on the first cover of the revamped Hit Parader!
+I grew up with this magazine and the legends that were on the cover.
+Available in print now."
+The first edition of the magazine was released in October with monthly editions set to be released thereafter.
+Alongside this announcement, it was revealed that Yungblud played a surprise event at the private Hit Parader Club in Nashville, Tennessee for the final stop on his IDOLS Tour in the United States on September 25, 2025.